-In the period since Inception on July 22, 2016 through December 31, 2016, the Company has spent \$951,887, including \$207,217 of stock-based compensation, for research and development, of which \$540,146 was capitalized as Website Development Costs and \$411,741 was expensed as Research and Development Costs.
-The Company expects that in future periods it will continue to use a substantial amount of its financial resources for research and development of its platform and products.
+In the period since Inception on July 22, 2016 through December 31, 2016, the Company has spent \$951,887, including \$207,217 of stock-based compensation, for software development, of which \$540,146 was capitalized as Website Development Costs and \$411,741 was expensed as Research and Development Costs.
+The Company expects that in future periods it will continue to use a substantial amount of its financial resources for software development of its platform and products.
+We will evaluate each reporting period the amount of software development that is capitalized as Website Development Costs and the amount expensed as Research and Development